ServicePilot Agents

 ./servicepilotlinuxagent.run -- --help

+To monitor Docker the ServicePilot Linux Agent needs to be installed on the Docker hosts, not inside Docker containers.
 The Docker container hostname will need to be unique so that it may be configured correctly.

 Connecting a ServicePilot Agent container to the ServicePilot SaaS offering will require a SERVICEPILOT_API_KEY to be set.
 Proxy environment variables may also be added: